Sample: Work with business process flows

-If you have not previously run one of the Dynamics 365 Customer Engagement (on-premises) managed code samples before, you’ll need to enter information to run the code, otherwise enter the number for one of the Customer Engagement servers you have previously set up.
+If you have not previously run one of the samples before, you’ll need to enter information to run the code, otherwise enter the number for one of the instances you have previously set up.

-Prompt Description Enter a Dynamics 365 Server name and port [crm.dynamics.com] Type the name of your Dynamics 365 Server.
-The default is Dynamics 365 for Customer Engagement (crm.dynamics.com) in North America.
+Prompt Description Enter a Dynamics 365 server name and port [crm.dynamics.com] Type the name of your Dynamics 365 server.
+The default is Dynamics 365 (online) (crm.dynamics.com) in North America.